-Already bored of the Galaxy S8?
-Don’t worry, Galaxy S9 rumors have started
+Development of Samsung's Galaxy S9 smartphone rumored to already be underway

 Little has been said elsewhere about a Snapdragon 845 processor.
 A rumor originating from a Weibo social network source at the beginning of 2017 said a future Qualcomm chip referred to as the Snapdragon 84x would be revealed during the final three months of 2017.
 Whether this will end up being an 840 or 845 remains to be seen, as does the authenticity of the rumor.
 Apparently, the chip will have eight cores.

 Nothing else is known about the Galaxy S9, but we’ll keep you updated here as we hear more.
-For now though, if you want a new Samsung phone grab yourself a Galaxy S8, because we’re at least a year away from seeing a sequel.
+For now though, if you want a new Samsung, phone grab yourself a Galaxy S8, because we’re still almost a year away from seeing a sequel.